kylanalicia/metaverse-game/README.md

 # metaverse-game
-A 3d metaverse game built using express, react and websockets
+Building a 3D metaverse game using react, express, websockets